Affiliate links on Android Authority may earn us a commission. Learn more.

 What is TikTok Music?
 Features, pricing, availability and more

-TikTok, the global phenomenon known for its short films and viral challenges, has ventured into the music streaming space with TikTok Music.
+Having blazed into the big time in recent years thanks to its short films and viral challenges, TikTok has now ventured into the music streaming space with TikTok Music.
 It’s a logical next step for the social media app, especially given that much of the original TikTok appeal revolves around incorporating new and classic tunes into the short videos.
 Many users will already be keen on music streaming while also discovering new audio flavors as they scroll.

 But what’s the actual deal with TikTok Music?
-Why can’t you try it just yet, and how will it work when you can?
+Why might you not be able to try it just yet, and how will it work when you can?
 We have the answers to all of those questions and more.

 What is TikTok Music?

-TikTok Music is what you would guess it is from the name — a music streaming service from TikTok.
+TikTok Music, as the name suggests, is a music streaming service from TikTok.
 While it may seem a big challenge to enter an already saturated market, the new streaming service can leverage the massive user base of TikTok, where music has always been an essential component.

 While billed as being part of TikTok, the service is a separate app and was developed to compete directly with the likes of Spotify and Apple Music.
-TikTok already has partnerships with major record labels like Universal Music Group, Warner Music Group, and Sony Music, so users have access to a vast array of songs, including those that go viral on TikTok.
-Users can play full versions of songs they hear on the social media app, discover personalized music recommendations, and even access lyrics in real time.
+TikTok already has partnerships with major record labels like Warner Music Group and Sony Music, although it recently ended its association with Universal Music Group.
+Still, users have access to a vast array of songs, including those that go viral on TikTok.
+Users can play full versions of songs they hear on the social media app, discover personalized music recommendations, and even access lyrics in real-time.

 Unlike some more passive audio platforms, TikTok Music promotes social engagement, allowing users to comment on songs and albums.
 It also features a song recognition capability akin to Apple’s Shazam.
 Integrating seamlessly with the main TikTok app, users can quickly share their favorite songs and artists with their social media community.
 The service also includes features like collaborative playlist creation, music library imports from other platforms, and lyric-based song searches.